Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Minister Queensland Minister for Education.

 NSSAB The Non-State Schools Accreditation Board.
-NSSAB is a statutory body established under the now repealed Education (Accreditation of Non-State Schools) Act 2001 and continued in existence under the Education (Accreditation of Non-State Schools) Act 2017.
+NSSAB is a statutory body established under the now repealed Education (Accreditation of Non-State Schools) Act 2001 and continues in existence under the Education (Accreditation of Non-State Schools) Act 2017.

 NSSAB Secretariat The administrative office providing executive support to the Non-State Schools Accreditation Board.

-overseas student Overseas student as defined under the Australian Education Act 2013, Division 2, Part 6.
+Overseas student Overseas student as defined under the Australian Education Act 2013, Division 2, Part 6.
 From 1 July 2016, an overseas students holds a visa subclass 500.
 Visa subclasses 570 to 576, issued before 1 July 2016, will remain valid until the expiry date.

-part-time student A student undertaking a workload less than that usually undertaken by a full-time student for that year of study.
+Part-time student A student undertaking a workload less than that usually undertaken by a full-time student for that year of study.

 Prep Year Preparatory Year of schooling.

-prescribed number of days Attendance for at least 11 days of the program or course of study of which a student is enrolled, refer Education (Accreditation of Non-State Schools) Regulation 2017, section 29.
+Prescribed number of days Attendance for at least 11 days of the program or course of study of which a student is enrolled, refer Education (Accreditation of Non-State Schools) Regulation 2017, section 29.

 PRISMS Commonwealth Provider Registration and International Students Management System.